UnivaCorporation/urb-k8s/README.md

 ### C++ Example Framework

-This C++ example framework relies on both framework and custom executor executables located on persistent volume `example-pv` [pv.yaml](test/example-frameworks/pv.yaml) with corresponding persistent volume claim [pvc.yaml](test/example-frameworks/pvc.yaml).
+This C++ example framework relies on both framework and custom executor executables located on persistent volume `example-pv` defined in [pv.yaml](test/example-frameworks/pv.yaml) with corresponding persistent volume claim [pvc.yaml](test/example-frameworks/pvc.yaml).
 This persistent volume is configured in C++ example framework configuration section `TestFrameworkC*FrameworkConfig` in URB configuration file [etc/urb.conf](etc/urb.conf) in a following way: `persistent_volume_claims = example-pvc:/opt/example` to be accessible from generic URB executor runner.
 The same persistent volume is used in the job definition for C++ framework: [test/example-frameworks/cpp-framework.yaml](test/example-frameworks/cpp-framework.yaml).

 The `run.sh` helper script is designed to allow consecutive runs of the example framework by first cleaning up the Kubernetes cluster from the previous run, creating the persistent volume, starting C++ framework in the minikube environment, and waiting for the completion.
 It can be run with the following command: